jaypatel208/ExpenseTrackerJava/README.md

 # ExpenseTrackerJava
 This is a Java-based expense tracker application that allows you to manage and track your expenses with ease.
 With its user-friendly interface, you can quickly and efficiently keep a record of your expenses.
 //This is Console-based App , No GUI is Implemented Till Now.

-Expense Tracker
+Expense Tracker in Java
-Expense Tracker is a Java application that helps you manage your expenses and keep track of your spending habits.
-With its simple and intuitive user interface, you can easily make entries, view logs, set budgets, and keep your financial information organized and secure.
+Expense Tracker is a simple Java-based console application that helps you keep track of your daily expenses.
+It has the following features:

-Features
-Make an entry: Easily add new expenses by entering the date, description, and amount spent.
+Make an entry: You can make an entry for each expense you make by providing the date, category, and amount.

-Get expenses for a particular date: Quickly view the expenses you've made on a specific date to see where your money is going.
+Get expenses for a particular date: You can retrieve all the expenses made on a particular date by providing the date as input.

-Get a log of a particular month: Stay on top of your spending habits by viewing all expenses made in a particular month.
+Get a log of a particular month: You can retrieve the expense log for a particular month by providing the month and year as input.

-Check expenses of a particular month: Get a summary of all expenses made in a particular month and track your spending against your budget.
+Check expenses for a particular month: You can check the total expenses for a particular month by providing the month and year as input.

-Set budget: Set a budget for each month and track your expenses to make sure you're staying within your means.
+Set budget: You can set a budget for each month to keep track of your expenses and compare it with the actual expenses.

-Delete a particular month's log: Easily remove old or irrelevant expense logs to keep your records organized and up-to-date.
+Delete a particular month's log: You can delete the expense log for a particular month by providing the month and year as input.

-Change password: Keep your financial information secure by changing your password whenever you need to.

-Installation
-To use Expense Tracker, you'll need to have Java and a Java Development Kit (JDK) installed on your machine.
-Once you have these, simply clone the repository and run the application.

-Usage
-With Expense Tracker, managing your expenses is easy.
-Simply follow the on-screen instructions to make entries, view logs, set budgets, and more.
-Whether you're just getting started with budgeting or you're a seasoned pro, Expense Tracker has everything you need to keep your finances on track.
+Change password: You can change the password for the application to keep your data secure.

+The application is executed by running the mainUI.java file, and it currently runs only in the console without any GUI.
+However, the possibility of adding a GUI in the future cannot be ruled out.

+Requirements
+Java SE 8 or higher
+Any Java IDE (e.g. Eclipse, IntelliJ IDEA) Installation
+Clone the repository to your local machine.
+Import the project into your preferred Java IDE.
+Run the mainUI.java file to start the application.

 Contributions
-If you'd like to contribute to the development of Expense Tracker, we'd love to hear from you!
-Whether you have suggestions for new features, bug reports, or any other feedback, please don't hesitate to reach out.
+Contributions are always welcome!
+If you have any suggestions or improvements, feel free to open a pull request.